 We're Here to Make a Real Difference

 Your local Sylvan in Ontario makes learning personal with classes of no more than 12 students and a maximum student-to-teacher ratio of 6:1.
 We also blend a variety of collaborative activities with different self-guided tasks, helping kids stay motivated with a range of proven learning techniques.

 The most effective way to understand critical engineering concepts is to use them to overcome real-life challenges.
-Using LEGO® and K'NEX®, our students conceive and build new machines and structures every week.
-And they don't only build them: they also test them, enter them into friendly competitions and redesign them using the new principles they've learned.
-In other words, you can count on us to engage, support and excite the budding engineer, architect or mechanic in your family — so expect race cars, bridges and other stimulating projects to become the main topic of conversation during your car rides together!
+That's why our weekly sessions task students to design and build new and exciting LEGO® machines and K'NEX® structures.
+And they don't only build objects: they also learn how to test them, compete in friendly classroom competitions, and redesign their creations using all the principles they've mastered.
+In other words, you can expect us to guide and engage the aspiring architect, engineer or mechanic in your life — and you can also expect bridges, race cars and other exciting projects to dominate conversations in your home!

 Our Engineering courses in Ontario focus on creativity, and also feature:

 - Hands-on sessions: Many of our programs are based around the latest interactive, app-based learning — but this is all about getting practical and learning by doing.